Hardware Setup

 • change the camera display name;

-• set image resolution;
+• set the image resolution;

 # Microphone

 In the Input list, select the interface to which the microphone is connected.
-Say a few words, and if the equipment is operational and recognized by the terminal, the indicator at the top of the menu will vary according to the volume of your voice.
+Say a few words, and if the equipment is functioning and recognized by the terminal, the indicator at the top of the menu will vary according to the volume of your voice.

 Audio settings (noise cancellation, echo cancellation, and volume) are saved for each device individually.